tshedor/virtual_device/README.md

 final simulators = await IosSimulator.availableDevices();
 await simulators.first.start();

-// Virtual device will increment your simulator names, so you don't need to
+// Virtual Device will increment your simulator names, so you don't need to
 // specify them.
 This would become `iPad Air 2:14.2:1`, but if it were run
 // again, the created device would be named `iPad Air 2:14.2:2`. final newSimulator = IosSimulator(